namit12ks/M-QAM-Performance-Analysis-AWGN/README.md

 ---

 ##  How to Run
-1. Clone this repository and open MATLAB.
+1. Clone this repository and open MATLAB (R2025b or later recommended).
-2. Ensure `M_QAM.slx` and `run2.m` are in the active directory.
+2.  keep `M_QAM.slx` and `runSimulation.m`  in same directory.
-3. Execute `run2` in the MATLAB Command Window.
+3. Execute `runSimulation.m`.